What is the Best Risk/Reward Ratio in Forex?

-In the forex market, risk management is vital to any trader’s success.
-No matter what type of trader you are, it’s imperative that you earn more money than you lose.
+In the forex market, risk management is vital to any trader’s success in the forex market.
+No matter what type of trader you are, you must earn more money than you lose.

-One way that this may be accomplished is by focusing on trade setups that have positive expectations.
-By doing so, will be able to build trading strategies that incorporate risk-reward ratios designed to sustain profitability over the long haul.
+One way to do this is to focus on trade setups with positive expectations.
+By doing so, you can build trading strategies that incorporate risk-reward ratios designed to sustain profitability over the long haul.

 Understanding the concept of positive expectancy is an integral part of approaching the financial markets from a position of strength.
 Within the realm of psychology, positive expectations are a foundational aspect of the Pygmalion Effect.